 Wendy Anne Crittenden is a San Francisco artist who received her Master of Fine Art at San Francisco State University in 2009.
-Wendy’s current attention is focused in drawing, but she still finds time to shoot her camera.
+Wendy’s current attention is focused in drawing/painting, however she is also well versed in photography and printmaking.
 In 2002 she received her BFA in photography at Sonoma State University located in Northern California.